DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 questions:
 - "How should we document and license our code?"
 objectives:
-- "Explain why documentation is important"
+- "Explain why documentation is important."
-- "Describe the minimum components of software documentation to aid reuse"
+- "Describe the minimum components of software documentation to aid reuse."
-- "Create a repository README file to guide others to successfully reuse a program"
+- "Create a repository README file to guide others to successfully reuse a program."
-- "Understand other documentation components and where they are useful"
+- "Understand other documentation components and where they are useful."
-- "Describe the basic types of open source software licence"
+- "Describe the basic types of open source software licence."
 keypoints:
 - "A huge contributor to the ability to reuse any software is documentation."
 - "Having only a short documentation document that covers the basics for getting the software up and running goes a long way, and can be amended and added to later."